- University of Kent

 - Dr Chris Deter

-Dr Chris Deter received her PhD in Biological Anthropology from UCL in 2005.
-She also holds an MSc in Osteology, Palaeopathology and Funerary Archaeology from the University of Sheffield (1999) and a BSc in Archaeology from Kansas State University (1996).
-She has participated in several archaeological fieldwork projects in the United States, Namibia, Israel, Nicaragua, Belize and Greece.
-She is currently programme convenor for the MSc in Forensic Osteology and Field Recovery Methods at the University of Kent.
+Dr Deter received her PhD from University College London in 2005.
+She holds an MSc in Osteology, Palaeopathology and Funerary Archaeology from the University of Sheffield (1999), and a BSc in Archaeology from Kansas State University (1996).
+Dr Deter has participated in archaeological fieldwork projects in the United States, Namibia, Israel, Nicaragua, Belize and Greece.

 Loading publications...